 Lasers are NOT always the best option for pigmentation and melasma treatment

-One reason why lasers ALWAYS get pushed to patients is because they are profitable.
+One reason why lasers ALWAYS get pushed to patients is that they are profitable.

 “Why are lasers profitable to clinics?”

-Lasers tend to be priced higher than other forms of treatment.
+For pigmentation treatments, lasers tend to be priced higher than other forms of treatment, such as topical cream.
 Google or make a few phone calls and you can see that they cost anywhere from $600 to $1000.